tripplyons/find-twitter-accounts/README.md

 # Find Twitter Accounts
-Find and classify Twitter accounts using XLNet
+Find and classify Twitter accounts using a machine learning model

 ## Use cases

 - Finding bot accounts
-- Finding accounts of new cryptocurrency projects
+- Finding accounts of cryptocurrency projects
 - Finding any other kind of account you can make a dataset for

 ## Installation